vaishcodescape/IEEE-Research-Paper-on-Network-Coding/README.md

 # IEEE-Research-Paper-on-Network-Coding
-IEEE Research Paper on Network Coding with a simulation using Python
+IEEE Research Paper on Network Coding simulated using Python.